gagolews/stringx/devel/sphinx/rapi/strwrap.md

 ## Description

 Splits each string into words which are then arranged to form text lines of no more of a given width.
-Might be useful when displaying strings using a monospaced font.

 ## Usage